collectivexyz/collective-governance-v1/site/javascript_example.rst

 Voting
 ______

-Now you can create proposals using the governance contract.
+Now you can create introduce a vote using the governance contract.

 .. code-block:: javascript

     const web3 = new Web3(config.rpcUrl);
     const wallet = new EthWallet(config.privateKey, web3);
     wallet.connect();
     logger.info(`Wallet connected: ${wallet.getAddress()}`);